emmaleitao/DalMarine-R/Lesson2_MatriciesListsDataframes.md

 R list is an object which contains elements of different types – like strings, numbers, vectors and another list inside it.
 R list can also contain a matrix or a function as its elements.
 The list is created using the list() function.
 In other words, a list is a generic vector containing other objects inside it.

+The advantage of having lists is that you can put multiple data types in one object.
+All you have to do is use the list() function, and list each element you want in the list, seperating the elements with a comma.

+    > list_data <- list("Hello", c(5:10), TRUE, 101.1, matrix(1:6,nrow = 2))

+If you wanted, you could even put a list within a list:

+    > list_data <- list(c('Apr','May','Jun'),c(8,14,20),list('a','b',c(1,2,3)))

+You can also add names to your list elements

+    > names(list_data) <- c("Months", "Temperature", "Inner List")

+<h4> Indexing Lists </h4>

+We can index lists in two ways.
+First, we can use the same method as indexing vectors and matricies by putting the element position we are interested in in square brackets:

+    > list_data[1]
+    $Months
+    [1] "Apr" "May" "Jun"

+Another way is to use $ if you have named your list elements

+    > list_data$Months
+    [1] "Apr" "May" "Jun"

+<h4> Adding, Deleting, and Editing list elements </h4>

+You add a new list element by simpling indexing the last position + 1 and assigning your new element.
+By this, I mean that if your list has three elements, index the 4th element (3 + 1) and assign the new element

+    > list_data[4] <- "abc"

+You can then delete the element:

+    > list_data[4] <- NULL

+To edit a element already in the list, you can index the element in question and reassign your new data.

+    > list_data[1] <- "updated element"

 <h2> Data Frames </h2>

+A data frame is a table or a two-dimensional matrix-like structure where each column contains values of one variable and each row contains one set of values from each column.
+A key characteristic of dataframes is that each column has to have the same number elements.

+To make a dataframe, use the function data.frame()

+    > df <- data.frame(
+        IDnumb = c(1117,7177,8125,3237,9017),
+        Name = c("Jenner,K","Gates,B","Bezos,J","Zuckerburg,M", "Musk,E"),
+        Age = c(23, 64, 56, 36, 49))